Tinkidinki/IRE_website/README.md

 ## Conclusion
 <div style="text-align: justify">
-The  best  accuracy  using  all  the  post  featureswas  53.08  %  with  a  Random  forest,  whereasthe best accuracy using just public reaction is54.32 % with an MLP Classifier.
+The  best  accuracy  using  all  the  post  featureswas  53.08  %  with  a  Random  forest,  whereasthe best accuracy using just public reaction is 54.32 % with an MLP Classifier.
 It turns out theaccuracy that was gotten by using 1750+ fea-tures could be surpassed by the three featuresdescribing public reaction.
 </div>

 ## [Report](IRE_final.pdf)